Edit Blog Post

 Couldn't get me out of the bathtub warm water, unless someone offered up food or drinkies.

-go and see sharks be fed at a local resort.
+Egan asks us if we want to go and see sharks be fed at a local resort.
 My Eco conscious self says no, but I'm outnumbered.
 Captain Mo jockeys Floaty McBoaty into the narrow harbor, I can tell he’s not allowed to be here but its tolerated.
 This stunning resort offers cabanas over the water for $2000usd a night.
 It’s mostly jetsetters with big bug sunglasses and floppy hats, they stare from their beach loungers, horrified by our peasant boat that has crashed their party.

 Mo announces we’ll have to swim in and we are forbidden to step foot on their jetty.
 The Boston couple immediately refuse to swim in with sharks lurking around, which makes no sense, but neither of them want to be left behind either, so in they go.